History of the Army National Guard

 The end of the draft in 1973 ushered in a period of tremendous change for the U.S. military.
 Cut off from their source of cheap manpower, and under pressure to cut costs, the active services realized they must make better use of their reserve components.
 The Air Guard had been integrated into the workings of the Air Force since the mid-1950s.
 By the mid-1970s the "Total Force" policy resulted in more Army National Guard missions, equipment, and training opportunities than ever before.

 The National Guard shared in the huge defense buildup initiated by President Ronald Reagan.
 In 1977, the first small Army National Guard detachment had traveled overseas to spend their two weeks of active duty training with regular Army units.
-Nine years later, the Wisconsin National Guard's 32nd Infantry Brigade was deploying to Germany with all its equipment for the major NATO exercise REFORGER.
+Nine years later, the Wisconsin National Guard's 32nd Infantry Brigade was deployed to Germany with all its equipment for the major NATO exercise REFORGER.

 By the end of the 1980s, Army National Guard units were supplied with the latest weaponry and equipment -- and would soon get a chance to use it.
 In response to Iraq's invasion of oil-rich Kuwait in August 1990, Operation Desert Storm brought the largest mobilization of the National Guard since the Korean War.